 How can diversity influence the supervisor-supervisee relationship?

-The diversity of people in higher education, especially graduate education, is greater than ever.
+Diversity in graduate education is greater than ever.
 Being successful at a foreign university requires not only motivation but also an understanding of expectations that might differ from those at home.
-International students must adapt to academic and cultural practices and environments that are often unfamiliar to them.
+International students must often adapt to academic and cultural practices and environments that are unfamiliar to them.
 Consequently, they can face a number of intellectual challenges while studying in their "host" university.
-Whether they perceive the changes they make in response to these challenges as temporary and strategic in order to finish their doctorate, or to be used to transform practices in their "home" academia, the challenges have to be negotiated.

 You may wonder: